Seniors and their loved ones approach their choice of senior wellness center with much care, and often some resistance.

 Today, prospective residents and their family members seek environments that allow for a healthy balance between socialization and privacy.

-As senior living architects, we know that communities large and small form around common interests, purpose, and experience.
+As senior care architects, we know that communities large and small form around common interests, purpose, and experience.
 In senior living projects, we can design spaces that either engender a common experience—such as an interactive classroom—or allow communities to form on their own, such as in a café/lounge space.

 Residential units are the next rooms that prospective residents see.
 These are personal areas that provide the resident with comfort and individuality.
 Today’s seniors not only look for a home where they can access care, but one where they can achieve a certain quality of life.
 As such, residential areas often resemble high-end apartments.
-Their design should include enough space for occupants to customize their layout and, at a nursing home or assisted living facility, comfortably receive care visits.
+Their design should include enough space for occupants to customize their layout and, at a nursing home or senior care facility, comfortably receive care visits.
 If appropriate, some units may include patios or balconies.

 The architecture of the Senior Wellness Center includes original designs for a kitchen and dining area, computer lab, exercise classrooms, a health screening area, and more.
 We incorporated warm tones of stones and wood, and a layout that encourages movement.
 We also combined the natural light of expansive windows with electric lighting design to benefit mental health through illumination.

-As your senior living architect and designer, we see all projects as a collaboration between your expertise in serving your community and our knowledge in architectural styles and designs.
+As your senior care architect and designer, we see all projects as a collaboration between your expertise in serving your community and our knowledge in architectural styles and designs.
 By working with each other, we can meet our mission to build a thriving community where new members are happy to enter and existing members find belonging and purpose.

-Contact SSP Architects to discuss your upcoming senior housing architecture project.
+Contact SSP Architects to discuss your upcoming senior care architecture project.
 We are architects with the experience to build facilities that have a lasting positive impact on your business and the people you serve.